Have you seen these pink Peruvian river dolphins?

 I’d nipped out of the studio after 8 hrs of sanding to get some dinner.
 It’s half price at Itsu from six, which is alright… I mean it’s good news, but once I leave the Royal Academy I’m never eating Sushi again.

 Parked on Burlington Place was a bright orange Lamborghini.
 Having spent hundreds of hours sitting over a 30 cm sculpture, getting rid of any sign of touch, a bright orange Lamborghini is a wild thing to look at.
 All the complex processes and manipulation of materials, every solved problem and moment of genius is stacked up in this nanometre perfect vehicle.
-The invention of the wheel, the invention of the combustion engine, the ambition of the lunatic who thought that they could heat sand and create glass.
-Metal mining, electric circuits, robot production lines and high gloss, highly vibrant airborne paints.
+The invention of the wheel, the combustion engine, the ambition of the lunatic who thought that they could heat sand and create glass.
+Metal mining, electric circuits, robot production lines and airborne paints.
 Alcantara trims, pitch perfect sound systems...
 The domestication of light!
-Restless excitement, the drive to persistently change what the contemporary, what the future could offer.
+The drive to persistently change what the contemporary, what the future could offer.
 The ability to cooperate, coordinate, develop and pass on.
-It can be a semi-religious experience looking at something like this if you let it be so and then you see yourself in the reflection.

 A bald podgy 50 year old guy’s walking towards me.
 He’s wearing navy chinos, too tight, a white lunch stained shirt, and obnoxiously branded Louis Vuitton loafers, the molded plastic ones that were fashionable a few years ago.
 I always liked how mad the solid plastic shoes were although I'm sure the board of directors at Sholl’s ‘athlete foot solutions’ liked them even more.
 The guy clocks me looking at his car, and without him changing his expression I see a smug look wash over his face, a top-of-the-food-chain alfa-consumer no money issues smugness… I guess why not, for two hundred and seventy thousand pounds pedestrian awe really ought to come as standard.
 His arms are swinging by his side with each step as if he was walking down hill, or he were the town bell crier perhaps.
 But it’s 2019 and we get our news from satellites these days.
 Instead it's a key that's in his hand, a key that can start his Lamborghini.
 COOL!